Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 | 3.
 Discussion layer | Legal facts vs. psychological tendencies vs. personal values |

 Until an organization institutionalizes these three separations, no amount of individual heroics will dissolve the punishment-game structure.
 Japan layers four additional structural amplifiers on top of that base problem—missing professional managers, normalized playing-manager work, the labor-law structure, and the calcification of misfit senior layers.
 This article documents the symptoms, defends the necessity of each separation with academic and field evidence, names the four amplifiers, and ends with prescriptions for both the organization and the individual EM.
-Once you let go of four illusions at once—”AI management is a manager’s job,” “everyone can keep growing,” “if you’re a good engineer you must also be a good people manager,” and “if we just create the environment, everyone will change”—a humane design starts to come into focus.
+Once you let go of three illusions at once—”everyone can keep growing,” “if you’re a good engineer you must also be a good people manager,” and “if we just create the environment, everyone will change”—a humane design starts to come into focus.

 The Symptoms: Numbers Behind “Punishment Game”